At a Glance:

 How Is Load Factor Calculated?

 Now let’s review the actual LF calculation using the example above.
-We will see that Hotel 2, which has a cheaper rate per kWh, has the higher LF, and Hotel 1 has a lower LF.
+We will see that Hotel 2, which has a cheaper rate per kWh, has a higher LF, and Hotel 1 has a lower LF.
 Remember, LF is a measurement of the amount of energy used over a period of time in relation to the highest demand in that same period.
-In the Hotel example we are measuring the annual usage over 12 months (or 8760 hours which is the total hours in a year).
+In the Hotel example, we are measuring the annual usage over 12 months (or 8760 hours which is the total hours in a year).

 • Hotel 1 = 350,000 kWh / (100 kW * 8760) = 40% LF